-The interior structure of the trees reveals the proximate cause of this increased instability.
-Figure 8(d) shows that smaller m actually results in more stable nodes closest to the root, where failures affect the most descendants, while m = n does a poorer job of getting the best nodes near the root.
+The interior structure of the trees reveals the proximate cause of this instability.
+Figure 8(e) shows that smaller m actually results in more stable nodes closest to the root, where failures affect the most descendants, while m=n does a poorer job of getting the best nodes near the root.

 We claim that the ultimate cause of this increase in failure rate for the Min Latency strategy is due to the Preference List effect.
-The case is not as clear as in the previous examples: even with m=n the trees produced are not deterministic since the nodes re-join after an ancestor failures in random order.
+The case is not as clear as in the previous examples: even with m=n the trees produced are not deterministic since the nodes rejoin in random order after an ancestor fails.
 However, consider the $\leq d$ children of some node v in the tree.
 After one of the children fails, eventually a new child will join.
 With m=n the new child is likely to be a nearby node, while with m=1 the new child is selected more like RR.
 Then with m=1 we should expect the children of v to be more stable, and hence v's grandchildren will experience fewer interruptions.

-To test this hypothesis, if the nodes had session time distributions in which Random Replacement performed worse than Preference List strategies, performance should improve as $m \to n$.
-By Corollary 1, such an (unrealistic) bad case is when node session times are essentially constant, e.g. uniform in [9, 11].
-Figures 8(e) and (f) show that in this case, number of interruptions is indeed a monotonically decreasing function of m and there are are worse nodes near the root when m = 1.
+To test this hypothesis, if the nodes had session time distributions in which RR performed worse than PL strategies, performance should improve as $m \to n$ .
+By Corollary 1, such an (unrealistic) bad case is when session times are essentially constant, e.g. uniform in [9,11].
+Figure 8(f) shows that in this case, interruption rate is indeed a monotonically decreasing function of m.

-We now discuss two results of Sripanidkulchai et al [26].
-First, in tests using a fixed m, they found that Min Depth best optimized stability among the strategies they tested, which Figure 8(a) confirms.
-Interestingly, we find that even Min Depth benefits from some randomization as well, showing 13% fewer interruptions at m = 16 than m = 353.
+We now discuss two results of Sripanidkulchai et al [32].
+First, in tests using a fixed m, they found that Min Depth best optimized stability among the strategies they tested, which is true in most cases we tested (e.g. all of Figure 8(a)).
+Interestingly, we find that even Min Depth can benefit from some randomization as well, with less than half the interruption rate at m=4 than m=n in Skype.
+This effect also appeared in the Microsoft PCs trace and to a lesser extent in PlanetLab, but not in Gnutella or Web Sites.

-Second, Sripanidkulchai et al [26] found it surprising that the Longest Uptime parent selection performed more poorly than random selection (m=1) in many cases, and they determined the cause was that it built much taller trees.
-We obtained similar results in Figure 8(a) for m>32.
-However, we also find that using Longest Uptime, the nodes near the root are less stable than in the m=1 case (Figure 8(d)).
-In fact, Longest Uptime is not quite optimizing the right metric: interruptions depend not only on the parent's stability, but on the stability of all nodes on the path to the root.
-Thus, given the results of this paper, it should not be surprising that random selection (which, rather than being agnostic, does a decent job optimizing for the right metric) can be better than Longest Uptime.
+Second, Sripanidkulchai et al [32] found it surprising that the Longest Uptime parent selection performed more poorly than random selection (m=1) in many cases, and they determined the cause was that it built much taller trees.
+We obtained similar results in Figure 8(a,b) for sufficiently large m.
+However, we also find that using Longest Uptime, the nodes near the root are less stable than in the m=1 case (Figure 8(e)).

+In fact, neither Min Depth nor LU optimizes exactly the right metric.
+Min Depth ignores the stability of nodes on the path from the parent to the root, and LU ignores the length of that path and the stability of all ancestors except the parent.
+Thus, given the results of this paper, it should not be surprising that random selection (which, rather than being agnostic, does a decent job optimizing for the right metric) can be better than the other heuristics.